TheOnlyNurse/Airstream-Music-Player/README.md

 ## File Structure

-The project started out by organising folders and files according to their functionality (e.g. screen, common.bloc, common.widgets, common.states).
+The project started out by organising folders and files according to their functionality (e.g. screen, bloc, widgets, states).
 However the growth of the project (as functionality was added to the app) has made it increasingly difficult to locate files quickly and more importantly intuitively.
 Thus the folder structure will now slowly change to one oriented around the feature it implements rather than the superficial function/type.